Skip to content

 Are surrender charges tax-deductible?

 No. Surrender charges are not tax-deductible.
-Also remember that taxable earnings are generally withdrawn first in nonqualified annuities.
+Also remember that taxable earnings are generally withdrawn first in nonqualified annuities, which can affect net proceeds if surrender occurs.

 Can I avoid charges for medical events?

 Many contracts include nursing home, terminal illness, or confinement waivers that allow larger access without surrender penalties if you qualify.
-Verify waiting periods and documentation.
+Health-related liquidity planning is especially important for retirees managing medical conditions that may affect overall financial strategy.

 What happens if I annuitize during the surrender period?

-Annuitization typically waives surrender charges because you’re converting to a payout option, but rules vary by contract—check your certificate.
+Annuitization typically waives surrender charges because you’re converting to a payout option, but rules vary by contract—check your certificate carefully before electing income.

 Is it ever smart to pay a surrender charge?

 Sometimes.
-If moving to a materially better rate or simplifying your income plan pays back the cost in a reasonable timeframe, it can make sense—run the breakeven math first.
+If moving to a materially better rate or simplifying your income plan pays back the cost in a reasonable timeframe, it can make sense—especially when comparing newer competitive guarantees in today’s interest-rate environment.
+Always run the breakeven math first.

 Do withdrawals reduce rider benefits?